rtezli/Pixills.NShade/README.md

 Coordinates
 -

-Here the left-handed cartesian cooradinate system is used
+Here the ~~left-hand~~ right-hand cartesian cooradinate system is used

 Other Helpful Tools
 -